WebAssembly/component-model/design/mvp/Explainer.md

 * a **relative URL** that the component is requesting be resolved to a *particular* wasm implementation by [fetching] the URL using the importing component's URL as the [base URL];
+* a **naked integrity hash** of the contents of a *particular* wasm implemenentation without specifying where to locate those bytes.
 * a **locked dependency** that the component is requesting be resolved via some contextually-supplied registry to a *particular* wasm implementation using the given hierarchical name and version; and